 Integrated experiences are based on integrated technologies

-The future of flying is here only if we are able to integrate virtual reality and other technologies in a meaningful way that adds value.
+The future of flying is here only if we are able to integrate virtual reality, biometrics, and other technologies in a meaningful way that adds value.
 JetBlue collaborated with JetBlue Technology Ventures and Strivr to test VR for training of maintenance crewmembers.
 The technology is more advanced in helping with decision making and not necessarily recreating the feeling of loading bags under the plane.

 For those immersive experiences, the integration, build and scaling of the experiences is much more complex.
 Integrated and intuitive experiences are not hard to imagine.
 They are complex to create and personalize.

-Somebody has to pay for it
+For JetBlue Biometrics and other Technologies, Somebody has to pay for it

 The moment we begin scaling and implementing customer journeys that use technologies of the future, we have to build the business case and its ROI.
 CFOs see customer experience design projects as process effectiveness work that increases output of existing infrastructure.